danielbodnar/awesome-stars/README.md

 - [blitz-js/superjson](https://github.com/blitz-js/superjson) - Safely serialize JavaScript expressions to a superset of JSON, which includes Dates, BigInts, and more.
 - [badrap/valita](https://github.com/badrap/valita) - A typesafe validation & parsing library for TypeScript.
 - [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)
-- [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
+- [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript
 - [kaleidawave/ezno](https://github.com/kaleidawave/ezno) - A JavaScript compiler and TypeScript checker written in Rust with a focus on static analysis and runtime performance
 - [tommy351/kubernetes-models-ts](https://github.com/tommy351/kubernetes-models-ts) - Kubernetes models in TypeScript.
 - [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - A Docker & Kubernetes developer tool to manage containers & visualize both cluster and container metrics